-Chinese New Year Traditions: Preparation Time!
+Chinese New Year Traditions:

 Preparations for the New Year begin a couple of weeks before the big day.
 This is a fun time full of anticipation and joy as we get ready for the thrill and excitement of the celebrations.
-According to the traditions, this is the time to clean the house, prepare food for the feast and make banners and decorations special for the New Year.

 A clean house to welcome the New Year

-chinese new year preparations Before the New Year comes, it is one of the Chinese New Year customs to clean the house from top to bottom to get rid off all the bad luck gathered in the previous year.
+Before the New Year comes, it is one of the Chinese New Year customs to clean the house from top to bottom to get rid off all the bad luck gathered in the previous year.

 And after the New Year comes, you cannot sweep during the first days otherwise all the new luck will sweep away!